Learn the truth about today’s lie detector tests or methods. See the pros and cons and accuracy rates of the most popular methods in use.

 Today's Lie Detector Tests | EyeDetect - The eyes don't lie.

-There is no such thing as a lie detector.
-However, there are various instruments today that measure aspects of physiological changes, which scientists have associated with deception.
+There really is no such thing as a lie detector.
+But, there are various instruments today that measure aspects of physiological changes, which scientists have associated with lying (deception).

 When certain physical changes occur during a lie detector test—under controlled conditions while questions are asked—a person may appear “guilty” based on their physiological reaction.